 Again, in the animal kingdom, most of these feats of beauty are made by the male in order to win the freely-conferred affections of a female.

-Note that all the examples I’m providing here are forms of static visual beauty.
+Note that the examples I’m providing here are forms of static visual beauty.
 That’s what’s easy to show on a web page.
 But it leaves out all the songs, dances, smells, and other attributes and behaviors that can’t be rendered as JPEGs.
 These forms of beauty are just as important to animals and are equally shaped by sexual selection.
 And the process is similar: preexisting perceptual biases in the female (Desire) player become an evolutionary target for the male (Beauty) player.
-For instance, a slight preference for certain sounds in the female nightingale’s auditory cortex is what causes the male nightingale to evolve its famous songs.
+For instance, a slight preference for certain sounds in the female nightingale’s auditory cortex is what induces the male nightingale to evolve its famous songs.

 Human beauty games